statelyai/rfcs/0002-system-receptionist.md

 - Blog post (discovering actors with receptionists)
 - Actor discovery guide

+## Use cases

+These examples may be contrived, but they should each serve a purpose to highlight challenges that the receptionist feature directly solves.

+- An orders actor is registered, and another actor subscribes to the `ORDERS_UPDATED` event.
+Rather than sending the giant payload of all orders through with the event, a smaller payload such as just the changed item could be sent.
+If an actor needs more data, `system.receptionist.find('orders').getSnapshot().context.list` could be used.
+- Common info like auth or user profile data is often required across multiple machines, so referring to the auth/user actor context directly will be a direct line to the data.
+This should be more efficient than storing it all over the place and would keep queries up to date.

 ## Drawbacks

 This introduces two "new" concepts to XState - systems and receptionists - but it solves many common pain-points in managing and communicating with actors in a straightforward way.
 Both of these concepts are not new to the actor model, but the additional concepts can feel burdensome to devs who are trying to learn all of XState.